 Waves can be classified into two main categories:

-Transverse Waves: In these waves, the oscillation of the medium is perpendicular to the direction of wave propagation.
-Examples include light waves and waves on a string.
+Transverse Waves: In these waves, the oscillation is perpendicular to the direction of wave travel.
+An example is light waves.

-Longitudinal Waves: Here, the oscillation occurs parallel to the direction of wave travel.
-Sound waves in air are a prime example, where compressions and rarefactions move through the medium.
+Longitudinal Waves: Here, the oscillation occurs in the same direction as the wave travel.
+Sound waves are a prime example.

 Wave Properties